beyondgrep/ack3/DEVELOPERS.md

 ## Coding Standards

-Our policy on commits is that they're cheap; we tend to throw files into the repository that could prove useful to others, even if we will remove them later.
+Our policy on commits is that they're cheap.
+We tend to throw files into the repository that could prove useful to others, even if we will remove them later.